The Incredible Hulk (1996 TV series): Season 1

-The first season begins with Dr. Robert Bruce Banner already established as the Hulk and on the run, when he is captured by the military after another attempt at ridding himself of the beast within goes awry due to the sabotage of Major Glenn Talbot.
+The first season begins with Bruce Banner already established as the Hulk and on the run, when he is captured by the military after another attempt at ridding himself of the beast within goes awry due to the sabotage of Major Glenn Talbot.
 He eventually escapes and falls into the hands of the Leader who is served by the Gargoyle and the Abomination.
 The intervention of mutated cave-dwelling gamma creatures called the Outcasts, Banner's loyal best friend Rick Jones, and the love of his life Betty Ross (like in many comic book incarnations, Betty along with Doc Samson is seen here trying to find a cure for Bruce).

-As in the comics, Thunderbolt Ross is a former 4-star turned 3-star general who sends Army forces and Hulkbusters (Dr. Craig Saunders, Jr., and Dr. Samuel J. La Roquette (later Redeemer and Rock, respectively) were also mentioned as members) to capture or destroy the Hulk.
-He also fights the Hulk personally, using a gamma-powered laser gun created by Bruce against the creature in "Return of the Beast, parts 1 and 2", and again in "Darkness and Light part 3".
-Talbot was shown acting as the right-hand man of General Ross.
+As in the comics, Thunderbolt Ross is a former 4-star turned 3-star general who sends Army forces and Hulkbusters (Craig Saunders and Samuel LaRoquette were also mentioned as members) to capture or destroy the Hulk.
+He also fights the Hulk personally, using a gamma-powered laser gun created by Bruce against the creature in "Return of the Beast", and again in "Darkness and Light".
+Talbot was shown acting as the right-hand man of Ross.
 He is also shown to have a romantic interest in Betty Ross, but she constantly rejects him because he never does a very good job of hiding his disdain for either Bruce Banner or the Hulk.

 Traveling across the nation and beyond, Banner meets kindred spirits also battling similar problems, fights beings of pure energy, and must endure an alliance with the Gargoyle to provide the antidote to a viral epidemic that nearly takes Betty's life and countless others.
 Not even his family is safe from the terror his hidden powers bring, as his best friend and cousin Jennifer Walters is critically injured by Doctor Doom, forcing Banner to give her a blood transfusion that transforms her into the She-Hulk.
 Jennifer takes immediate delight in her transformed body and chooses to remain in her She-Hulk form full-time.

 Dorian Harewood reprised his role of War Machine from the solo Iron Man animated series in the episode "Helping Hand, Iron Fist".
 He originally stops Rick Jones from seeing Tony Stark (voiced by Robert Hays, who was also reprising his Iron Man role) at Stark Enterprises, but takes him to Stark after Jones explained that he needed Stark's help to find Banner.
-He later alerts Stark to the arrival of General Ross, S.H.I.E.L.D. agent Gabriel Jones, and a squad of Hulkbusters.
+He later alerts Stark to the arrival of Ross, S.H.I.E.L.D. agent Gabe Jones, and a squad of Hulkbusters.
 War Machine fights some of the Hulkbusters alongside Jones and Iron Man.